rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   why it is being collected, where it is stored, how secure it is, and who it is being shared with.
 - **Privacy policy**: Update your privacy notices to comply with CCPA’s requirements.
-You can also provide your customers with a **“Do Not Sell My Information** option.
+You can also provide your customers with a **“Do Not Sell My Information** option. information.
-  Information” to allow them to opt-out of the sale of their personal information.
 - **Consumer requests**: establish a system for processing consumer rights requests.